chibuikem-oo/WixSin-Company-Sales-Analysis/README.md

 ### **Conclusion**

 To optimize sales activities and increase revenue, WixSin Company should focus on seasonal trends, weekday promotions, category expansion, state-specific strategies, and inventory management for top-selling products.
 These actions will help sustain and grow revenue effectively.

+## Limitations
+- Data Completeness: The dataset may not include all sales transactions, potentially leading to incomplete insights.
+- Data Accuracy: There may be errors or inconsistencies in the data that could affect the accuracy of the analysis.
+- Generalizability: Insights derived from this dataset may not be generalizable to other companies or regions.
+- Temporal Limitations: The analysis is based on historical data and may not reflect current or future trends.
+- Category Contribution: The analysis assumes that product categories are a primary factor in revenue generation, which may not always be the case.
+- State Contribution: The analysis assumes that state-specific factors significantly impact revenue, which may not always be the case.
+- Segment Contribution: The analysis assumes that product segments are a primary factor in revenue generation, which may not always be the case.
+- Top Products: The top 5 best-selling products may not fully represent customer preferences or market trends.